Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Cannot set multiple partition keys for events in EventDataBatch

-When publishing messages, Event Hubs service supports a single partition key for each EventDataBatch.
+When publishing messages, the Event Hubs service supports a single partition key for each EventDataBatch.
 Customers can consider using the buffered producer client `EventHubBufferedProducerClient` if they want that capability.
-Otherwise, they'll have to manage their own batches.
+Otherwise, they'll have to manage their batches.

 ### Setting partition key on EventData is not set in Kafka consumer

 The partition key of the EventHubs event is available in the Kafka record headers, the protocol specific key being "x-opt-partition-key" in the header.

-It is by design that we don't promote the Kafka message key to be the Event Hubs partition key and nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
+By design, we don't promote the Kafka message key to be the Event Hubs partition key and nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
 It might cause some confusion if we set the value in the cross-protocol communication case.
 Exposing the properties with a protocol specific key to the other protocol client should be good enough.

 ## Troubleshoot EventProcessorClient issues